 The annual financial statements have been drawn up in conformity with Part 9, Book 2 of the Dutch Civil Code.
 The Fund's financial year is the same as the calendar year.
 The notes referring to Fund shares concern ordinary shares outstanding.

-The ordinary shares are divided into two series, both of which are open.
+The ordinary shares are divided into four series, one of which is open.
 Each series is designated as a share class.
 The Fund includes the following share classes: